edagokeri/get_next_line/README.md

-This project provides that you can read the line by line from a file.
+This C project provides that you can read the line by line from a file.